light1804/Project_Planetarium/Test Case Organization.md

 When the user selects {planet} and {moon name} and attempts to delete it	Registered User	            {planet}, {moon name} Then a confirmation prompt should appear	                                Registered User		                                            {Outcome}
 And if the user confirms, {Outcome}	                                        Registered User		                       Moon is removed if confirmed, retained if canceled

+## Acceptance Summary for The Planetarium Project

+Project Overview:
+The Planetarium is a web application developed by Space Initiative to provide astronomers with a comprehensive tool for tracking celestial bodies.
+This tool is designed to offer enhanced accuracy, user-friendly navigation, and reliable data access for both professional astronomers and enthusiasts.
+As part of the testing team, the focus was to ensure the application met functional, usability, and performance standards.

+Acceptance Testing Data
+-All Use Cases Inspired Confidence
+	Security prompts, confirmation dialogs, and well-labeled actions contributed to user trust, especially in critical actions like login and data deletion.

+-Visual Cohesion in Majority of Use Cases
+    The application maintained a consistent look across different features, particularly in the celestial body tracking interface.

+-Usability Issue
+    Users found the process of associating moons with planets initially confusing due to limited guidance, suggesting a need for more detailed prompts or helper text.

+- The login page should be simple to navigate, with accessible password reset options and feedback on incorrect logins.
+Credentials length, username uniqueness, alert for reset password or locked account

+-The layout should make it easy to locate planets and moons, with search or filtering options available

+-Users should easily navigate to the “Add Planet” feature, with prompts that guide input fields like name, image, and details.

+-Users should be prompted to confirm deletion to avoid accidental removals, with a clear description of what will be removed.

+--Users should receive a prompt to confirm removal and a final success message, ensuring transparency in the deletion process